Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 #### Static Libraries
 A static library is a collection of compiled object files that are linked directly into a program at compile-time.
 The resulting executable contains all the code it needs from the library.

+During compilation, the linker copies the necessary parts of the static library into the executable.
+The resulting executable is self-contained, meaning it does not rely on the library being available at runtime.

 **Key Features:**
 - File type:
 	- On Linux/Unix: `.a` files (archive files).